DeDobbeleer/DirectorSync/lp_tenant_importer_v2/docs/developer_guide_director_sync_v_2_common_trunk.md

     repos: ["backends"]
     routing_policies: ["backends"]
     normalization_policies: ["backends"]
-    # others to be added as they are migrated
+    enrichment_policies: ["backends"]
 ```

 ### 3.3 Excel (XLSX) conventions

 - Sheets and columns depend on the resource **profile**.
 - Multi-value cells are supported via separators **`|`** or **`,`**.
 - **All parsed cell values are strings**.
-Numeric fields required by the API are cast (when needed) by builders at payload time.
+Numeric fields required by the API are cast by builders at payload time.

 ---